Two men arrested after beating death of roommate at Hooper Road trailer park

 BATON ROUGE - Two men were arrested after allegedly beating their roommate to death at the Four Seasons Mobile Home Park on Hooper Road Friday morning.

 According to the East Baton Rouge Sheriff's Office, deputies found William Aguilero, 40, dead inside a trailer.
-During investigation, his roomate, Hugo Molina-Campos, 26, admitted to beating Aguilero with a baseball bat after getting into an argument.
+EBRSO said during the investigation, his roomate, Hugo Molina-Campos, 26, admitted to beating Aguilero with a baseball bat after getting into an argument.

 According to arrest documents, deputies observed "a significant amount blood" in front of a trailer lot as well as blood leading to Molina-Campos' trailer, where they found him covered in blood.